jenkinsci/jclouds-plugin/README.md

 ## Using the phone-home feature

-When provisioning slaves, there might be too much work on a slave for it to get ready (listening on port 22) in time for jenkins.
+When provisioning agents, there might be too much work on an agent for it to get ready (listening on port 22) in time for jenkins.
-Therefore, the plugin provides a webhook, which is designed to be invoked by a http POST request using [cloud-init](http://cloudinit.readthedocs.io/en/latest/topics/examples.html#call-a-url-when-finished) within the slave when everything is ready to use.
-When enabled, the usual slave connection setup is delayed until the http POST is received.
+Therefore, the plugin provides a webhook, which is designed to be invoked by a http POST request using [cloud-init](http://cloudinit.readthedocs.io/en/latest/topics/examples.html#call-a-url-when-finished) within the agent when everything is ready to use.
+When enabled, the usual agent connection setup is delayed until the http POST is received.

 -   The corresponding cloud-init configuration looks like this: